Energy exchange between electrons and ions in ion temperature gradient turbulence: Theoretical model

 where the superscripts ${\rm cl}$, ${\rm nc}$, and ${\rm turb}$ denote classical, neoclassical and turbulence parts, respectively.
 Here, $Q^{\rm coll}_a$ is the flux-surface average of the collisional heat generation rate.
 In the case of a plasma consisting of electrons and single-species ions, we have

 and

-where $\nu_e$ is the electron-ion collision frequency, ${\bf R}_e$ the collisional friction force for electrons, and $( {\bf u}_e - {\bf u}_i )$ the difference between the electron and ion flow velocities.
+where $\nu_e$ is the electron-ion collision frequency, $\ln \Lambda$ is the Coulomb logarithm, ${\bf R}_e$ the collisional friction force for electrons, and $( {\bf u}_e - {\bf u}_i )$ the difference between the electron and ion flow velocities.
 We see that the collisional energy transfer $Q^{\rm coll}_i$ from electrons to ions is proportional to the product of the collision frequency and the temperature difference between electrons and ions.